 Circuitry Kit: LittleBits, Snap Circuits, Squishy Circuits, 2 x MaKey MaKey, Paper circuit supplies, and the following books: Electronics for Kids: play with simple circuits and experiment with electricity! and Invent to Learn: Making, Tinkering and Engineering in the Classroom

 **This kit requires but is not supplied with:1 x 9V battery for the Snap Circuit, and 4 x AA batteries for Squishy Circuits.
-You may also have to make Squishy Circuit compound using household ingredients.
+You will need to supply a laptop for the MaKey MaKeys.
+You may also have to make Squishy Circuit compound using household ingredients (recipes included).

 Recording Kit: Keyboard, Raspberry Microphone, Headphones, Instruments, Camera, Camera accessories, Green screen, iPad, and the following books: How to Make a Movie in 10 Easy Lessons; Digital Filmmaking for Kids for Dummies; and Home Recording for Musicians for Dummies